Scaled process priors for Bayesian nonparametric estimation of the unseen genetic variation: Multivariate extension

 \subsubsection{Posterior Analysis}

-We now provide posterior, predictive and marginal characterization for multivariate model \eqref{eq:model_multivariate} under the scaled stable-Beta-Dirichlet process prior.
+We now provide posterior, predictive and marginal characterizations for the multivariate model \eqref{eq:model_multivariate} under the scaled stable-Beta-Dirichlet process prior specification for $\mathscr{Z}$.
 The results we present here may be proved by exploiting \cite[Section 5]{james2017bayesian}, conditionally on $\Delta_{1, h_{c, \beta}}$ and then by marginalizing over the mixing distribution \eqref{eq:density_Dhcbeta}.
 We omit the details.

 \begin{theorem} For any $N \geq 1$, let $\bm{Z}_{1:N}$ be a random sample modeled as the BNP simple multinomial process model \eqref{eq:model_multivariate}, with $\bm{\zeta} \sim \text{\rm S-mSBD} (\sigma, \bm{\gamma}; h_{c, \beta}) $.
 If $\bm{Z}_{1:N}$ displays $K_N=k$ distinct features, labeled by $W_1^*, \ldots , W_{K_N}^*$, with condiment-specific frequencies $(M_{N,1,j}, \ldots , M_{N,K_N,j})= (m_{1,j}, \ldots , m_{k,j})$, for any $j=1, \ldots , q$, then the conditional distribution of $\Delta_{1,h_{c, \beta}}$ given $\bm{Z}_{1:N}$, coincides with the distribution of